Dragonmystic707/exalted-reincarnated/docs/System/The Exalted.md

 A mutation represents any non-standard body configuration that may be useful to the character.
-This is a boon (or curse, depending on attitudes), is granted by sourcerous workings, the gods, and the eddies of the dangerous Wyld.
+This is a boon (or curse, depending on attitudes), is granted by sorcerous workings, the gods, and the eddies of the dangerous Wyld.

 |                      |          |                                                                                                                            |